JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

   explicitly opt in.
 - For `target-info`, the worker automatically reruns the recipe with `--record` to generate the structured stream before handing it to `rdump`.
 For `target-query` and the bundle, the raw record stream produced during CSV conversion is reused, so exporting adds minimal overhead.
+When you run the bundle, every preset (including optional Yara scans) is streamed to the writer URI in addition to the CSV files saved back into OpenRelik.
 - Refer to the
   [Dissect Elastic adapter docs](https://docs.dissect.tools/en/stable/api/flow/record/adapter/elastic/index.html) for all available URI parameters (`api_key`, `username`/`password`, `verify_certs`, `request_timeout`,